jordanschalm/jarndyce/readme.md

 ## Metadata
 Metadata sections are in JSON format and must be at the beginning of the file.
 Metadata sections do not support nested {…} sections but do support array values.
 Metadata keys are not case-sensitive and are accessible as a post object key in lowercase.
 An example metadata section looks like the following:

-{ “Title” : “An Intimate Look At Basket Weaving”, “date” : “June 2, 2015”, “catEGOries” : [“Basket Weaving”, “Investigative Journalism”]
+{ “Title” : “An Investigation Into The Life Of Basket Weavers”, “date” : “June 2, 2015”, “catEGOries” : [“Basket Weaving”, “Investigative Journalism”]

 This translates to: